 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
-However, we believe that the significant deficiency described above to be a material weakness.
+However, we believe that the significant deficiencies described above to be material weaknesses.